Skip to content

 • Food services

-• In-house administrative support and operations
+• Customer service and operations (in-house)

 2026 PWM Wage Floors by Sector

-Cleaning Sector (Effective 2026)
+Cleaning Sector

-Job Level Minimum Monthly Wage
+Job Level Minimum Monthly Basic Wage

 Supervisor $3,100